altair-graphql/altair/.github/CONTRIBUTING.md

 - Do not commit changes to files that are irrelevant to your feature or bugfix (eg: `.gitignore`).
 - Be aware that the pull request review process is not immediate, and is generally proportional to the size of the pull request.

 Working on your first Pull Request?
-You can learn how from this free series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).
+You can learn how from this free series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github){:target="_blank" rel="noopener"}.

 At this point, you're ready to make your changes!
 Feel free to ask for help; everyone is a beginner at first 😄.